Updated: Jan 23, 2019

 The most important part of this article

 Eventually the right people will find you and love how you do things at your stable and they will stay for a very long time.
 Smaller stable or large facility both have an important place in the horse industry and are both very much needed.
 There is the perfect barn and stable for everyone and the word will spread on what type of barn you have and that is when you will start to gain clients that are happy and content with how you manage your place.
 Your place will be perfect for many people and that will be the same for other stables in the area.
 Give it time.

-I believe the worse thing a barn owner can do is to keep changing everything constantly like the wind.
-It is normal for a boarding business to go through many changes during the first two or three years but after that, things should start to settle down as you realize what you can offer and do for your clients.
-That is something that just takes time.
+I believe the worse thing a barn owner can do is to keep changing everything constantly.
+It is normal for a boarding business to go through many changes during the first two or three years but after that things should start to settle down as you realize what you can offer and do for your clients.
+This is something that just takes time.
 There will always be changes now and then as your business grows and evolves but your boarders need to feel that the great care they came for will never be compromised.
 That is vital to a strong and healthy business and to your clients.

 Don't be discouraged

 Boarders will come and go and yes you will be blindsided a few times but you will be fine.
 It is part of owning a business and you will grow with each situation that comes your way.
 Even after all these years of running a boarding barn, I can still remember the reasons why each boarder gave their notice and I have learned so many things from each one about being professional in both good conversations and the ugly ones.
 I have also made a few mistakes in how I handled a few conversations and that is okay.
 That is when I have grown the most.
 You are going to grow in so many ways and you will look back one day and realize that you have come a long way!